Veikko-Saikkonen/CryinGAN/README.md

 ### Generating structures from a saved model
 To generate structures from a saved generator model, use the `generate_structures.py` script:
 ```
-python generate_structures.py --load_generator model_saves/generator_100 --n_struc 10 --ref_struc my_dataset.extxyz
+python generate_structures.py --load_generator model_saves/generator_100 --n_struc 1000 --ref_struc my_dataset.extxyz
 ```
-The number of structures to be generated is set using `n_struc`, and the structures are saved as POSCAR files to the `fake_structures` directory (default directory name).
+The number of structures to be generated is set using `n_struc`, and the structures are saved as a single extxyz file.

 The generator only generates coordinates so the remaining structural information is obtained from a reference structure.
 The training dataset or a single structure in .extxyz format will be sufficient (provide the path using `ref_struc` argument).